Annual Review 2017/18

 As one of the founding partners in DigitalHealth.London, we continued to support the DigitalHealth.London Accelerator programme in 2017/18.
 Working with 20 – 30 high potential start-ups and SMEs each year, at any stage of the innovation cycle, we support them to develop and deploy solutions to some of the most pressing challenges facing the NHS, navigating complex NHS systems and advising on how to evidence and scale their approach.

-The Accelerator achieved a key milestone in September 2017 when it completed its first cohort of 30 high-potential small and medium sized companies, a digital lifestyle management platform that can reverse Type 2 diabetes, and a “USB port for the body” that can host a bionic limb.
+The Accelerator achieved a key milestone in September 2017 when it completed its first cohort of 30 high-potential small and medium sized companies, including a digital lifestyle management platform that can reverse Type 2 diabetes, and a “USB port for the body” that can host a bionic limb.
 In February 2018, four additional Regional Digital Health Accelerators were launched for the first time in the East Midlands, Manchester, South West England, and Kent Surrey and Sussex.

 Supporting the NHS Innovation Accelerator